Oluwaseun-O-Ajayi/lab-automation-digital-twin/paper.md

 Existing laboratory information systems, manufacturing execution systems, and instrument control platforms are often designed for operational deployment rather than transparent educational modeling.
 This framework addresses a complementary need: a clear, extensible, and non-proprietary software model for simulating laboratory automation workflows at the level of samples, devices, events, and metrics.

+Digital twin methodologies have received increasing attention as tools for representing, analyzing, and optimizing physical systems in a computational environment.
+However, many digital twin implementations are domain-specific, proprietary, or tightly coupled to industrial infrastructure.
+This framework provides an accessible and transparent alternative for educational, research, and exploratory laboratory automation modeling.

 # Functionality

 The framework provides software components for: